Last updated: September 2021

 This one is very exciting for all beauty lovers!
 Get a free MAC lipstick worth a whopping £17.50 when you hand in six empty MAC packaging to a counter or store.
 This is part of their ‘Back to MAC’ campaign, and it’s ongoing.

 Pick up a free Lush face mask worth £6.50!
-All you have to do is return five Lush black pots to your nearest Lush store.
+All you have to do is return five Lush black pots or packaging to your nearest Lush store.
 They ask that you return them clean so give them a quick wipe and you’re good to go.

 Boots have a new recycling scheme – hurrah!
 Take your empties and unwanted beauty, dental and healthcare products to one of their participating stores and they’ll give you a whopping 250 Boots Advantage Card points worth £2.50!